starrchen/gobblr/README.md

 * **Edit ingredient quantities**: Ran out of time to do this but would have continued building out the `amount` views to include editing and deleting ingredient quantities.
 * **"My Recipes"**: Ran out of time to do this but would have an option next to "Starred" where users could access all recipes they created on Gobblr.
 * **Flash alerts**: Ran out of time to do this but would have added flash notifications/alerts to prevent user from creating recipes without names/directions, etc. to improve UX.
+* **Form improvement**: After talking with Tim about [his project](https://github.com/timothytgregg/QuotesApp), I want to try to make my forms more robust by enabling them to (1) Create a new ingredient if it doesn't already exist and (2) Add to multiple tables (recipe and amount) with one form.